vermapratyush/CarND-Vehicle-Detection/writeup_template.md

 I trained a linear SVM in cell 8.
 The code uses `sklearn.svm` for the SVM classifier.
 The features used for each image is `hog`, `bin_spatial` and `color_histogram`.
 Standard features have been used as those provided the best features.

+I have not made much changes to the code that was provided in the video lecture.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?